Learn how to play Number Knockout! Below is everything you need to know to start playing with friends and family.

-- Students must state the rolled numbers immediately after the dice are rolled.
+- Contenders must state the rolled numbers immediately after the dice are rolled.

 - If more than one “1” is rolled the student is allowed an automatic re-roll.

-- Exponents may be any number; you aren’t limited to using only the rolled numbers as your exponents.
+- A power may be any number; you aren’t limited to using only the rolled numbers as your power.

-- Only one exponent can be applied to each number, and exponents cannot be applied to a combination of numbers.
+- Only one power can be applied to each number, and powers cannot be applied to a combination of numbers.